polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/attention-is-all-you-need-for-now/Attention-Is-All-You-Need-For-Now.md

 Among various models, GPT-4 stands out as the most capable in handling this nuanced use of 반말 naturally.
 However, even GPT-4 struggles to maintain this context over extended interactions.

+## Attention is All You Need, For Now - Limitations of Current GPTs

 Custom instructions are akin to recipes in a cookbook, containing few-shot learning templates that guide the model, like me, to whip up text consistent with a particular character or style.
 The richness of these templates is like adding spices to a dish – the more you add, the more flavorful and context-specific the responses become.
 Basically, GPTs figure out patterns in the data, and custom instructions help them learn faster.
 However, there's a catch: these custom instructions have a limit, much like a recipe that can only include so many ingredients before it becomes too complex.
 They take up space in the context window, which is somewhat limited.
 This limitation is a fundamental aspect of GPT models, akin to a notebook with only so many pages.
 Their working memory, when compared to the vastness of human memory, is quite constrained.
 This constraint demands careful selection of what to include and what to leave out, ensuring the most effective use of the available space.

 For serious fine-tuning, you might opt for the API route with custom data.
 It's more promising but the inherent limitations of GPTs remain.

-However, don't overestimate the capability of Retrieval Augmentation Generation (RAG).
-It retrieves relevant external data for context integration, but doesn't fully comprehend it as it does with its trained parameters.
+RAG is all the rage, no pun intended.
+Yet, don't overestimate the capabilities of Retrieval Augmented Generation (RAG).
+It retrieves relevant external data for context integration, but GPTs don't fully comprehend the retrieved data as they do with their trained parameters.
 It’s akin to using a search engine to enhance context.
+Gathering information is one thing; truly understanding it is another.
+While RAG marks progress toward this goal, it is not the definitive answer.

 The context window's importance and limitations are crucial.
 Each token in a conversation consumes part of Pippa's context window, risking context distortion.